megadrive/stremio-letterboxd/SELFHOSTING.md

 - Node.js
 - PNPM - for workspaces
 - A database (anything that Prisma supports, see [Prisma docs](https://www.prisma.io/docs/orm/overview/databases)), SQLite is recommended for self-hosting.
 (Honestly SQLite is great in production as well, but my service uses docker containers, so every push I would lose all the data.
 Otherwise I'd be using SQLite. :))
-- NOTE: I am now using Prisma Migrations, so you will need to use `pnpm db:push: to create your database if you are using anything other than Postgres.
+- NOTE: I am now using Prisma Migrations, so you will need to use `pnpm db:push` to create your database if you are using anything other than Postgres.

 ## Installation